The Case for Outsourcing Freight Payment

 Outsourcing improves your ability to respond quickly to business changes.
 It is also a more scalable solution, an important concern for the growing organization.

 A professional and uniquely qualified team guides the shipper through the process of system configuration, providing guidance on best practices and proven methods used by other leading shippers.

 Continuous process improvement is both a byproduct of technology improvements that span all of the provider’s customers, as well as a focus for each particular client.
 These initiatives may focus on improving carrier EDI invoicing, creating carrier scorecards, or increasing invoice throughput, for example.

 System maintenance is provided.
 Keeping a freight payment system functional is a labor-intensive process.
 Areas such as rate maintenance, audit rules, reporting needs, and infrastructure changes, for example, require regular attention.

 Partnering with an organization providing freight payment to other leading shippers gives you access to industry best practices.

 Extremely well managed companies look for outsourcing opportunities that allow them to outsource processes that fall outside their core competencies so they can devote valuable in-house resources for projects that drive their core business.
 If you are a retailer or manufacturer, your core competencies most likely fall outside the area of auditing and processing freight bills.

-That’s why leading organizations such as Chiquita, Dole, Emerson, Momentive, McCain Foods, Restoration Hardware, Siemens, Toyota, Unilever and many others have chosen Cass as their outsourced provider of freight payment services.
+That’s why leading organizations such as Chiquita, Dole, Emerson, Hexion, McCain Foods, Restoration Hardware, Siemens, Toyota, Unilever and many others have chosen Cass as their outsourced provider of freight payment services.
 For more information, read the Cass transportation expense management case studies.
 Or contact the Cass freight payment team today.